 Vilnius is a great base for visiting Trakai and Europos Parkas

-Riga is the Baltic’s most important metropolis.
-It is the largest city in the region and the one with the most diverse architecture.
+Riga is the largest of the three Baltic capitals.
+Moreover, it is the city with the most diverse architecture.
 The medieval Old town is not as preserved as Tallinn’s, but has more outstanding buildings such as the House of the Blackheads.
 Additionally it is home to one of the largest collections of Art Nouveau buildings in the world, with several extraordinary examples.
 Finally, the whole city centre is a neoclassical festival, and a pretty large one.
 Wait, there is more: just half an hour away lies a beautiful beach.

 Riga is located in central Latvia, where the Daugava River meets the sea in the Gulf of Riga.
 Riga’s Old Town is located just north of Daugava, in an area of roughly 500m x 1000m.
 A lush green park with a canal, where ancient city walls used to be, surrounds it.
 Next to it you’ll find the neighbourhood called Centrs (the Centre), where most of public life takes place.
 The main street Brīvības crosses the whole city from the Old Town to its north-eastern end.
 The other bank of the river is sparsely populated and has no real historical core or area of interest, just some isolated examples.